top of page

 · Always thinking the best about life and other people.

-So accept the charge from Jesus this week to look for and receive this invisible Kingdom of God.
-Make this Kingdom known as you move and live in this world that desperately needs it and the King who rules it…Jesus.
-Teach your inquisitive children what it means to be a true follower of Him.
+Accept the charge from Jesus this week to seek and embrace the invisible Kingdom of God.
+Share this Kingdom with others as you navigate and live in a world that desperately needs it, along with the King who rules it—Jesus.
+Teach your curious children what it means to be a faithful follower of Him..

 bottom of page